 One of the great asset management blunders of all time has to be the European Community’s decision to sell its gold reserves in the wake of the launch of the Euro in 1998.

-Today with gold at $1,260/ounce, the stash would be worth $168 billion.
+Today with gold at $1,168/ounce, the stash would be worth $234 billion.
 On top of this, the Swiss National Bank is poorer by $70 billion, after offloading 1,550 tons of the barbaric relic.

 It is a classic example of what happens when bureaucrats take over the money management business, ditching the best performing investment on the eve of a long-term bull market.
 The funds raised were largely placed in poorly performing national Eurobonds.

 The good news for gold bugs is that these reserves are largely drawn down now, and future selling will trail off in the years ahead.
 The shrinking supply can only be positive for prices.
+Someday.